danielrubens/mern-stack-setup/README.md

 # Full Stack Setup

-This is a configuration project, going step-by-step on how to setup a client-server environment.
+This is a setup project to a client-server environment.

 ## If you want to go step by step:
 In the root directory, start by creating your React App under a TypeScript template: